ialsina/MarkdownTEX/README.md

 #### `title`, `author`, `date`

 The LaTeX tags for title, author and date can be passed via command line by means of these options.

+#### `table-of-contents`

+Pass `--table-of-contents ON` to include a table of contents in the LaTeX document.
+Pass `--table-of-contents OFF` so the document doesn't include one.

 #### `header-one-is-title`